DjangoCRM/django-crm/docs/installation_and_configuration_guide.md

 The default settings are for running the project on a development server.
 Change them for the production server.

-To start the project for the first time, it is enough to specify the database settings in the file
+To start the project for the first time, it is enough to specify the `DATABASES` settings in the file
 `webcrm/settings.py`
 But in the following, you will need to specify at least the `EMAIL_HOST` and `ADMINS` settings.